Augusta Truck Accident Attorneys

 Our team provides legal solutions that have helped numerous others recover fair compensation in similar cases.
 We are honest and transparent, providing compassionate yet aggressive support and guidance.
 We handle truck accident claims and lawsuits from start to finish.
 Trust our team with your case.
 We will look out for your best interests.

 When a commercial tractor-trailer truck collides with a passenger vehicle, the vehicle occupants often suffer serious injuries.
-This occurs because of the size and weight of the truck and trailer.
-Truck drivers must undergo additional training and follow more stringent rules than others because of the dangers these large vehicles pose.
+Truck drivers must undergo extensive training and follow more stringent rules than others because of the dangers these large vehicles pose.